 As for the mural outside of Three Twenty Gallery – it depicts a crying woman drowning in a sea with text above in yellow that reads “Meanwhile in Las Animas”, the woman saying “What do you mean it’s JUST ART?” and a painted sidewalk incorporating a light pole that immerses the viewer into the mural itself.
 Some have criticized the work on social media already upset about the image of a drowning woman, but the work, entitled “Hopeful”, is supposed to represent the unbalance in many of our lives - almost feeling like life, itself, is challenging us to stay above water.
 With melodramatic imagery inspired by the Pop Art era of the 60’s, the teary-eyed woman is symbolic of the countless Indian tribes displaced throughout history from the Trail of Tears to the Santa Fe Trail.
 The 25 foot hand painted woman looks towards the eastern rising sun to symbolize hope, hence its title.

 Our mission is to remember our ancestors who inhabited lands peacefully, around the globe, before revolutionary history began.
-While we do not celebrate “Santa Fe Trail Day” because of the many Indian families displaced and killed during it’s process, we honor their monumental contribution to our way of life with our vintage-inspired aesthetic and our graceful respect.
+While we do not celebrate “Santa Fe Trail Day” because of the many Indian families - along with our African ancestors - displaced and killed during it’s process, we honor their monumental contribution to our way of life with our vintage-inspired aesthetic and our graceful respect.
 Connecting both, their history and our future, as we aim to celebrate art and life with all cultures.

 Art Acquisition Tips